simonmcc/stack-kicker/README.md

 #### :security_group
 security group to be assigned to this node.  (set to default is you don't want to manage security groups for every role)
 #### :cloud_config_yaml
-defaults to a file which contains a simple template (lib/cloud-config.yaml in the github repo) that installs the http://apt.opscode.com repo & gig key, as well as installing the opscode-keyring.
+defaults to a file which contains a simple template (lib/cloud-config.yaml in the github repo) that installs the http://apt.opscode.com repo & gpg key, as well as installing the opscode-keyring.
 Can be replaced with any filename that complies with cloud-init.
+If the filename supplied ends in '.erb', it will be processed with ERB.
+See [ERB Templates](#erbtemplates) for details on available data.
 #### :bootstrap
 Optional filename, the contents of which will get combined with :cloud_config_yaml to form the cloud-init payload (using mime encoding, supported types are #include, ) with some variable substation (chef server ip, environment, validation.pem, roles)  See lib/chef-client-bootstrap-excl-validation-pem.sh as an example.